-- Step 1 Unpack and remove the access point and the mounting accessories, from the shipping box. - Step 2 Return any packing material to the shipping container and save it for future use. - Step 3 Verify that you have received the items listed below.
-If any item is missing or damaged, contact your Cisco representative or reseller for instructions. - The access point - Mounting bracket (AIR-AP-BRACKET-8=), only if selected when you order the access point.
-This bracket can also be ordered separately. - T-RAIL clips, only if selected when you order the access point. - Channel adapter, only if selected when you order the access point.
+- Step 1 Unpack and remove the access point and the accessory kit from the shipping box. - Step 2 Return any packing material to the shipping container and save it for future use. - Step 3 Verify that you have received the items listed below.
+If any item is missing or damaged, contact your Cisco representative or reseller for instructions. - The access point - (Optional) Mounting bracket (AIR-AP-BRACKET-1= (default) or AIR-AP-BRACKET-2=, only if selected when you order the access point) - Adjustable ceiling-rail clip (AIR-AP-T-RAIL-R or AIR-AP-T-RAIL-F) (selected when you order the access point)